Three Approaches to Content Collection

 Gitsegukla First Nation

-My trip to Gitsegukla in British Columbia was quite different from my trip to Treaty 4.
-Instead of meeting a whole team of educators, my colleague Kelsey and I drove to Gitsegukla Elementary School to meet with their Grade 7 teacher, Terri.
-Before diving into our content conversation, we first sat down and discussed her classroom.
-We talked about her students and their learning needs, her teaching strategies, as well as the resources she uses in her classroom (and the ones that she wishes she had).
-We discussed some of the challenges that she was facing and brainstormed on some ideas.
-After I had a better idea of her classroom situation and what her students were like, we discussed the types of learning objects that she would us to collaborate on for her students.
-Terri was lacking science resources, so we decided to dedicate all but one of the resource kits to science, with a focus on topics such as sustainability, cooking, recycling, and ecosystems.
-We reserved the last resoure kit for an English language arts lesson about Indigenous poetry in British Columbia.
+My trip to Gitsegukla in British Columbia was quite different from Treaty 4.
+Instead of meeting a whole team of educators, my colleague Kelsey and I drove to Gitsegukla Elementary School to meet with Terri, their grade 7 teacher.
+Before diving into our content conversation, we first discussed her classroom.
+We talked about her learners and their learning needs, her teaching strategies, and the resources she uses in her classroom (and the ones that she wishes she had).
+We discussed some of the challenges she was facing and brainstormed some ideas.
+After I had a better idea of her classroom situation and what her learners were like, we discussed the learning objects she would like to collaborate on.
+Terri lacked science resources, so we decided to dedicate all but one of the resource kits to science, focusing on sustainability, cooking, recycling, and ecosystems.
+We reserved the last resource kit for an English language arts lesson about Indigenous poetry in British Columbia.

-The next day, we were able to spend time in the classroom and observe a scientist who was visiting the class and teaching the students about insects, bees, and pollination.
-It was great to meet the students and observe them interacting in the classroom.
-I also took photos and collected footage around Terri’s classroom, as well as throughout the school and the surrounding areas.
-Collecting visuals helps us personalize our content and make it relevant for the students, who will be able to recognize their community in content while they are learning.
-Before leaving, we reviewed the outline with Terri to make sure that the topics and activities would suit her students and her teaching strategies.
-Through speaking with Terri, it was easier to see the daily reality of her classroom and understand the challenges that her students face.
+The next day, we spent time observing a scientist visiting the class and teaching the learners about insects, bees, and pollination.
+It was great to meet the learners and observe them interacting in the classroom.
+I also took photos and collected footage around Terri’s classroom, throughout the school, and the surrounding areas.
+Collecting visuals helps us personalize our content and make it relevant for the learners, who will recognize their community in content while they are learning.
+Before leaving, we reviewed the outline with Terri to ensure that the topics and activities would suit her learners and teaching strategies.
+Through speaking with Terri, it was easier to see the daily reality of her classroom and understand the challenges that her learners face.
 This helps us to ensure that the content we’re creating together makes an impact in her classroom.

 Lac La Croix First Nation

-My latest content needs assessment trip took me out to Lac La Croix First Nation in Ontario for a week-long visit with my colleague Charlie.
-We had already created an outline with this community during previous needs assessment phone calls, so our goal of the trip was to come in-community to gather as many resources as possible for the creation of the resources that we’d agreed to build together.
-This included recording interviews with Elders and capturing cultural activities.
+My latest content needs assessment trip took me to Lac La Croix First Nation in Ontario for a week-long visit with my colleague Charlie.
+We had already created an outline with this community during previous needs assessment phone calls, so our goal for the trip was to come in-community to gather as many resources as possible for the resources we’d agreed to build together.
+This included recording interviews with Elders and videotaping cultural activities.
 Once we arrived at the school, we met with the principal Debbie and the team we would be working with during the week.
-We discussed the schedule of planned events and activities and rearranged some of the topics in the outline to accommodate what we could document and gather during our time in the community.
+We discussed the schedule of events and activities.
+We rearranged some of the topics in the outline to accommodate what we could document and gather during our time in the community.

-Over the course of the week, we were immersed in the community and the activities at the school, including smoking sturgeon and beaver, a fish fry, maple syrup tapping, and a community meeting about land.
-We recorded four sessions where community Elders and other knowledge keepers came into the school and taught the students about a variety of topics, like hunting, land loss, treaties, identity, and culture.
+Over the course of the week, we were immersed in the community and activities at the school, including smoking sturgeon and beaver, a fish fry, maple syrup tapping, and a community meeting about land.
+We recorded four sessions where community Elders and other Knowledge Keepers came into the school and taught the learners various topics, like hunting, land loss, treaties, identity, and culture.
 We also sifted through boxes of photos of land-based activities from Debbie and scanned them digitally.
-We also captured other aspects of the community, such as the lake, forest, and the pow wow grounds.
-At the end of the week, we left with over 200 GB of images and video recordings that will be used to create resource kits that will help preserve and share the culture, traditions, and community members of Lac La Croix.
+We also photographed other aspects of the community, such as the lake, forest, and Pow Wow grounds.
+At the end of the week, we left with over 200 GB of images and video recordings to create resource kits that will help preserve and share the culture, traditions, and community members of Lac La Croix.

 As you’ve read, our collaborative approach to content creation is highly personalized and varied from community to community.
-It allows us to meet the unique needs of the community and it certainly keeps my job interesting.
+It allows us to meet the community’s unique needs, and it certainly keeps my job interesting.

-If you would like to talk with us about collaborating on content creation for your school or community, please contact us at 1-888-844-9022 or at email@example.com.
+If you would like to talk with us about collaborating on content creation for your school or community, don’t hesitate to contact us at 1-888-844-9022 or firstname.lastname@example.org.